vindk8d/agent-tobi-rag/pm/features/rag-agent/tasks-prd-salesperson-copilot-rag.md

 - Use Next.js 14 app router for modern React patterns
 - **Website Scraping Deprioritized:** Due to complexity of data gathering, HTML/JS parsing, and scraping methodologies, focus on document upload as primary data source
 - **Dependency Management**: Heavy dependencies (~~Playwright~~, Telegram bot) were removed from initial requirements.txt to optimize build times.
 They will be added back when their respective tasks are started (see task-specific notes).
+- **SQL Tool Dependencies**: LangChain SQL toolkit dependencies and security packages are included in requirements.txt (sqlalchemy, langchain-community, sqlparse for robust SQL validation and parsing).

 ## Tasks